Explosions At Mosque Kill At Least 62 People In Afghanistan

 In the first nine months of 2019, UNAMA said, Afghanistan has sustained more than 8,200 civilian casualties, with 2,563 people killed and 5,676 more injured.
 In that period, the U.N. agency said, "anti-Government elements were responsible for more than 5,000 civilian casualties, comprising 62 per cent of total civilian casualties for the time period."

 The report also revealed other troubling trends.
-UNAMA reported, '41 per cent of all civilian casualties in Afghanistan were women and children" from January through September.
+UNAMA reported that "41 per cent of all civilian casualties in Afghanistan were women and children" from January through September.

-And after starting the year with lower levels of civilian casualties compared to 2018, deadly violence ramped up as Afghanistan approached its national election in late September.
+And after starting the year with lower levels of civilian casualties compared with 2018, Afghanistan saw deadly violence ramp up as it approached its national election in late September.
 The results of that vote have not yet been revealed.

-As UNAMA released its report, Tadamichi Yamamoto, the Secretary-General's Special Representative for Afghanistan urged all sides to avoid harming civilians.
-He also said it's further proof that the country desperately needs peace talks that can produce a ceasefire.
+As UNAMA released its report, Tadamichi Yamamoto, the secretary-general's special representative for Afghanistan, urged all sides to avoid harming civilians.
+He also said it's further proof that the country desperately needs peace talks that can produce a cease-fire.

 "Civilian casualties are totally unacceptable," Yamamoto said, "especially in the context of the widespread recognition that there can be no military solution to the conflict in Afghanistan."